·

 It will not destroy your potty training routine.
 It’s for everyone’s sanity.
 There might be lines to the toilet at the airport and you don’t want your toddler to pee his pants.

 Either way, do bring a change of clothes just in case.
-On our recent trip to the ZOO my toddler went through 3 pairs of pants even though he was in pull-ups and went to the toilet various times.
+On our trip to the ZOO, my toddler went through 3 pairs of pants even though he was in pull-ups and went to the toilet various times.
 I still have no idea how it happened, but it did, so be prepared for such situations on the plane.

 Flying with 2 under 2 or Twins